 CPSC 1+ Extended Coverage

 There are two different CPSC certifications for helmets.
 Once is CSPC 1+ for babies, and the other is CSPC 5+ for everyone else.
 Not all baby-sized helmets are CPSC 1+ certified, but the Baby Nutty is.
-CPSC 1+ certification requires additional coverage to increase the protection to a baby’s head.
+CPSC 1+ certification requires extended coverage to increase the protection to a baby’s head.

 This certainly is a nice-to-have, but also isn’t a make-or-break.
 If the CPSC 1+ makes you feel better, great!
 But if your toddler’s head is larger and you need to get the CPSC 5+ certified Little Nutty, it’s not a big deal and is completely safe.